fostroll/mordl/doc/README_LEMMA.md

 lemmata prediction as a sequence labelling task, rather than a sequence-to-sequence problem.
 The model may be either the BiLSTM or the Transformer Encoder based.
-The latter may have slightly better performance (but to achieve it, you have to tune other params too), though on very long sentences it may cause *CUDA out of memory* error on the inference.
+The latter may have slightly better performance (but to achieve it, you have to tune other params, too), though on very long sentences it may cause *CUDA out of memory* error on the inference.

 **NB:** By this step, you should have the tagger object created and training